Medyanenko/PizzaReact/README.md

 ## On this page you can:

--filter products by name;
+- filter products by name;
--sort by categories and other parameters (popularity, price, alphabet);
+- sort by categories and other parameters (popularity, price, alphabet);
--add and remove items to the shopping cart;
+- add and remove items to the shopping cart;
--calculate order amount;
+- calculate order amount;
--navigate pages using pagination.
+- navigate pages using pagination.

 ## During development: